josh182014/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` iterates over an array and allows you to execute code on each item in the array. `.map`is different in that it creates a NEW array.

 2. What is the difference between a function and a method?

+A method is basically just a function that is in an object.

 3. What is closure?

+A closure gives you access to an outer functions scope.
+The inside function will have access to the outer functions variables.

 4. Describe the four rules of the 'this' keyword.

+* Window Binding

+Window binding is when it wants to bind to the global "window"

+* Implicit Binding

+Implicit binding is when dot notation is used to invoke a function.

+* New Binding

+A new binding is a binding that you can store in a variable and use later.

+* Explicit Binding

+Explicit binding is when .call() .apply() or .bind() are used on a function.

 5. Why do we need super() in an extended class?

+super() calls the parent function and gives you access to its parameters.

 ## Project Set up